pminina01/readthedocs/Gdc-layout-renderer.md

-Global Diagnostics Context item.
-Provided for compatibility with log4net.
+Global Diagnostics Context - a dictionary structure to hold per-application-instance values.

 Supported in .NET, Silverlight, Compact Framework and Mono.